How to use TMC2208 Stepper Motor Driver with Arduino

 Silent Operation

 One of the standout features of the TMC2208 is its ability to operate almost silently.
 This is achieved through Trinamic’s StealthChop2, a no-noise, high-precision chopper algorithm for inaudible motion and inaudible standstill of the motor.
+This makes the TMC2208 Arduino combination perfect for desktop 3D printers and quiet automation projects.

 Smooth Running

-The TMC2208 has a micro step interpolator that provides up to 256 micro steps, allowing for very fine control over motor movements.
+The TMC2208 has a micro-step interpolator that provides up to 256 microsteps, allowing for very fine control over motor movements.
 This results in smoother motion and higher precision in positioning.

 Simple Connectivity